Vijay-KV09/Vijay-KV09/README.md

 # Vijay Kumar

 ## About Me
 I am Vijay Kumar, a 4th-year Computer Science and Engineering (CSE) student specializing in Big Data Analytics.
 Over the course of my studies, I have completed various projects and gained significant insights in this field.
-While I am deeply interested in DevOps, my interests span across all fields of CSE.
+While I am deeply interested in DevOps and Cloud Computing, my interests span across all fields of CSE.

 ## Education
 - **Degree:** B.Tech in Computer Science and Engineering